HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/personalized_list_portlet.md

 3. Restart **HCL Digital Experience (DX)** to ensure that the new resources are loaded.

-Based on the Pers Offers sample, complete the following tasks:

-- Install the [resource collection classes](./download/pers_offers.jar) by following the instructions of [Importing Personalization Workspace resource collections](./RAD/pzn_demo_import_resource_collections.md).
-- Import the [rules (hrf-files)](./download/Portal_rules_PznOffers.zip) by following the instructions of [Importing Personalization Workspace resource collections](./RAD/pzn_demo_import_resource_collections.md).

-    !!!note
-        If the PersOffers Portlet is not installed yet, you can download it from the [Developing a personalized portlet using IBM Rational Application Developer](./RAD/index.md) page.
-Then, follow the instructions on how to [Install the portlet on a portal page](./RAD/pzn_demo_export_war_install_portlet.md).

-After the import of the hrf-files and resource collection classes, **restart HCL Portal** to ensure that the new resources are loaded.

 ## Create a Copy of the Personalized List portlet

 To create a copy of the Personalized List portlet called **Personalized List Special Offers**, refer to the following steps: